Gildmarr/relma/README.md

-# this is an easy tool for DnD to calculate travel distances with various veichles
+# This is an easy tool for DnD to calculate travel distances with various veichles, working on adding new tools